-✓ D-1 Form: Appointment of Dissertation Committee
+- ✓ D-1 Form: Appointment of Dissertation Committee

-To be submitted at the time a student's advisory committee is formed but no later than four semesters before the anticipated graduation term.

-- Non-FIU Commitment Form: To be used with the D-1 where applicable. - D1r Form: Appointment of Revised Dissertation Committee To be completed as soon as a revised committee is formed. - ✓ D-2 Form: Program for Doctoral Degree and Application for Candidacy To be submitted after finishing coursework, as soon as results of candidacy examination's results are available and before registering for dissertations credits.

-✓ D-3 Form: Doctoral Dissertation Proposal

-To submit a copy of proposal (not to exceed five pages) no later than three semesters before the anticipated graduation term.

-✓ D-5 Form: Preliminary Approval of Dissertation and Request for Oral Defense
+To be submitted at the time a student's advisory committee is formed but no later than four semesters before the anticipated graduation term. - Non-FIU Commitment Form: To be used with the D-1 where applicable. - D1r Form: Appointment of Revised Dissertation Committee To be completed as soon as a revised committee is formed. - ✓ D-2 Form: Program for Doctoral Degree and Application for Candidacy To be submitted after finishing coursework, as soon as results of candidacy examination's results are available and before registering for dissertations credits. - ✓ D-3 Form: Doctoral Dissertation Proposal To submit a copy of proposal (not to exceed five pages) no later than three semesters before the anticipated graduation term. - ✓ D-5 Form: Preliminary Approval of Dissertation and Request for Oral Defense deadline whichever date is the earliest.

-Must be submitted to UGS three weeks before the date of the defense or by the deadline whichever date is the earliest.
 Attach a copy of the dissertation with the D5 and email the announcement in Word format to ugs@fiu.edu.
-Click here for the step-by-step process.
+Click here for the step-bystep process.